punch-mission/regularizepsf/README.md

 **UNDER DEVELOPMENT**

-A package for manipulating and correcting various point spread functions.
+A package for manipulating and correcting variable point spread functions.

 Below is an example of correcting model data using the package.
 An initial image of a simplified starfield (a) is synthetically observed with a slowly varying PSF (b), then regularized with this technique (c).
 The final image visually matches a direct convolution of